Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

     Bellarmine Hall, with each unit sharing common bathrooms with the other units on the same floor.
 There are only 10 Deluxe Single rooms available, so get in quick!</p>

   <p>All accommodation options are for 3 nights, checking in on Friday and checking out on Monday.
 You will need to check-in when you arrive to collect your room key and information.
 Friday check-in is between 1pm and 10pm; Monday check-out is any time before 10am.
-Luggage storage is available for the remainder of the seminar on Monday, and if you arrive earlier than 1pm on Friday.
+Luggage storage is available for the remainder of the seminar on Monday, and also if you arrive earlier than 1pm on Friday.
 More information on what to expect when checking in and out will be provided closer to the date.</p>

   <ul>
     <li><b>Chardin Hall</b>: <a href="https://goo.gl/maps/6gdJY84x5AWaDzUH9" target="_blank">1020 East Jefferson, Seattle, WA